GEOSX/GEOS/host-configs/Stanford/compilation_on_sherlock.md

 This will initiate the compilation while managing job dependencies.
 You will receive two email notifications regarding job completion or failure.

 ### Monitoring Progress
-To monitor the output while the compilation is in progress, use the following command:
+To monitor the compilation progress, use the following command:

 For step 2: